Yezreel Valley College School of Public Administration and Public Policy

-Dr. Yadin teaches and researches law and regulation, with an emphasis on soft regulatory approaches such as regulatory contracts and regulatory shaming.
-She has published two books and close to thirty articles and won several awards.
-Her recent projects explore regulatory climate shaming, soft law approaches to climate crisis mitigation, climate-washing and regulatory theory, and climate denial litigation.
+Dr. Yadin is an Associate Professor of Law and Regulation at the Yezreel Valley College School of Public Policy and a Research Fellow at the University of Haifa Faculty of Law.
+Her research focuses on administrative law and soft regulatory approaches such as regulatory contracts and regulatory shaming.
+She has authored three books and some thirty articles and won several awards.
+Her recent projects, forthcoming in Cambridge University Press and Harvard Journal on Legislation, explore climate law, governance and policy, regulatory climate shaming, corporate climate-washing, and climate denial litigation.
 Her work on regulatory contracts was adopted into law in a precedential Supreme Court of Israel ruling on natural gas regulation, in which four Justices widely cited her first book.
 Her studies on eco-shaming and on regulatory shaming has influenced policies in Israel and abroad.

 Sharon Yadin.
 2022.
 “Government Regulation by Eco-Shaming Corporations: Balancing Effectiveness and Fairness.”
 In The Legal Aspects of Shaming: An Ancient Sanction in the Modern World (Guy Seidman et al. eds., Edward Elgar, forthcoming).